-If brothers and sisters in the same year group are split by operation of the oversubscription criteria, the school will go above its published admission number to accommodate all children unless this would make the class too large and prejudice the education of the other children or when this would breach infant class size limits.
+If brothers and sisters in the same year group are split by operation of the oversubscription criteria, the school accommodate all children unless this would make the class too large and prejudice the education of the other children or when this would breach infant class size limits.
 Siblings in the same year group are not 'excepted pupils' to infant class limits.